Raccoon Procyon lotor

 Golden jackal Canis aureus

-In the past the natural range of the golden jackal extended in southern Asia, central and northern Africa and in south-eastern Europe.
+In the past the natural range of the Golden jackal extended in southern Asia, central and northern Africa and in south-eastern Europe.
 After 1950 the species started expansion towards the north and west.
-Reproducing populations are already found e.g. in Austria and Hungary, and single individuals were recorded e.g. in Slovakia and the Czech Republic, very close to the Polish border.
-Moreover, jackals were also recorded in Estonia, Latvia and Belarus.
-Although it seems that these records result from self-propelled range expansion, possibility of deliberate introductions or escapes cannot be ruled out.
-Nevertheless, it can be expected that the species may also occur in Poland.
-Any relevant information is very valuable.
-However, correct identification of jackal may be difficult, as it may resemble wolf.
+Reproducing populations are already found e.g. in Austria and Hungary, and single individuals were recorded very close to the Polish border in Slovakia, Czech Republic, Ukraine and Lithuania.
+In spring 2015 the Golden jackal was first recorded in eastern Poland, in the Biebrza river valley and near Biała Podlaska.
+There are no premises to suggest that in any of these places the species could have been accidentally or intenionally introduced.
+Therefore the Golden jackal should be considered to be native in Poland.
 Photo by Miha Krofel